wmutschl/pruned-skewed-kalman-paper/README.md

 ```matlab
 dynare ireland2004_bayes_1_slice_gaussian parallel conffile=__parallelConf.ini
 ```
-Runtime: 37 minutes on MacBook.
+Runtime: 37 minutes on MacBook, 1 hour and 25 minutes on Linux server.

 #### Task Bayes 2: Bayesian estimation with Slice sampler of CSN model
 Estimate the CSN model with Bayesian methods using the PSKF to compute the likelihood.